-If you have multiple missing teeth, you are probably wearing dentures.
+If you have multiple missing teeth, you might be wearing dentures.
 Dentures are an excellent treatment option for patients that are missing all or most of the teeth.
-However, some dentures do not fit properly or they look unnatural.
-In these cases, patients may need to have their dentures repaired or they may need new dentures altogether.
+However, over time there are bony changes that occur which will result in some dentures not fitting properly or they may become to look worn or unnatural.
+In these cases, patients may need to have new dentures altogether.

-At Texas Denture Clinic and Implant Center, Dr. Clark Damon and Dr. Kari Blankenship offer many types of dentures, including immediate dentures and Valplast partial dentures, to replace your current dentures.
+At Texas Denture Clinic and Implant Center in Fort Worth, Dr. Clark Damon and Dr. Kari Blankenship focus specifically in making Dentures, aided by their in-house dental lab.
+We offer many types of dentures, including Complete or Replacement Dentures, immediate dentures, and partial dentures, to replace your current dentures.
 Here, we take a look at six signs that indicate you need new dentures.
 To schedule a dentures consultation at one of our Fort Worth, TX area offices, contact us today.
+We also offer implant dentures from snap on dental implant dentures and permanent Dentures - the all on four!

 When dentures are loose, it can make it difficult to eat or speak.
 The prosthesis may slide out of place at inopportune times, such as when talking to a group of people or when eating out with friends or family.
 This can become so frustrating for patients that they begin to avoid social interactions.

-We can replace your old dentures with a custom restoration that is stable within the mouth.
+We can replace your old dentures with NEW DENTURES that may be more stable within your mouth.
 Removable dentures stay in place through a combination of a good fit, suction, and the use of advanced materials.
 We also offer implant-supported dentures, which are secured to dental implants that are embedded in the jaw.

-If you have older dentures or the size and shape of the teeth in your dentures contribute to an unnatural appearance, you may feel self-conscious when wearing the prosthetic.
+Overtime, as your dentures age, the size and shape of the teeth become worn down over time, which in contribute to an unnatural appearance, you may feel self-conscious wearing old dentures.
+Dont worry a new set of dentures can help you out.

-At Texas Denture Clinic and Implant Center, our in-house lab crafts an average of 10 denture prosthetics a week.
+At Texas Denture Clinic and Implant Center in Fort Worth, our in-house lab crafts many dentures every week.
 We will design dentures that will look natural, and we can make cosmetic and fit adjustments to your dentures as they are being made.
+All of our patiens have the opprotunity to try in their dentures to approve the overall esthetics.
+We want you to look your best.

 If dentures do not fit well over the alveolar ridge, the gums can become inflamed, tender, and red.
 In severe cases, the gums may even begin to bleed as a result of ill-fitting dentures.
 These uncomfortable symptoms can cause patients to stop wearing their dentures.